ctera/ctera-python-sdk/docs/source/user_guides/Portal/EndUser.rst

 .. warning:: for any certificate related error, this library will prompt for your consent in order to proceed. to avoid the prompt, you may configure `chopin-core` to automatically trust the server's certificate, using: ``config.http['ssl'] = 'Trust'``

 Logging in
 ==========
-.. automethod:: cterasdk.object.Portal.ServicesPortal.test
+.. automethod:: cterasdk.objects.core.ServicesPortal.test
    :noindex:

 .. code-block:: python

    user.test()

-.. automethod:: cterasdk.object.Portal.ServicesPortal.login
+.. automethod:: cterasdk.objects.core.ServicesPortal.login
    :noindex:

 .. code-block:: python

    user.login('walice', 'G3neralZ0d!')

-.. automethod:: cterasdk.object.Portal.ServicesPortal.logout
+.. automethod:: cterasdk.objects.core.ServicesPortal.logout
    :noindex:

 .. code-block:: python